 File corruption doesn’t always mean that the file is completely unusable.
 Sometimes only pieces of a file are damaged or missing, and the software can still read the parts of the file that are still structurally intact.

 If you’ve ever seen half of an image render or experienced skips in an audio file, you may have had a partially readable file on your hands.
+I have opened audio files that play the first 30 seconds perfectly then cut to complete silence.